-The maximum speed at which MICHELIN® Truck Tires can be operated is indicated in the MICHELIN® Truck Tire Data Book.
+The maximum speed for operating Michelin Truck Tires is indicated on business.michelinman.com or MICHELIN MyTechXpert app (scan QR code on page 13 with your mobile device).
 This speed varies for each type of tire and depends on the type of application.
 Consult a Michelin Truck Tire Retailer for assistance in determining the maximum speed for your application.